microsoft/BotFramework-Composer/docs/archived docs/concept-language-understanding.md

 You may have noticed that LU format is very similar to LG format but there are some key differences.

 - LU is for bots to understand user's input (primarily capture **intent** and more)
-- LU is associated with recognizers (LUIS/Regular Expression)
+- LU is associated with recognizers (LUIS/regular expressions)
 - LG is for bots to respond to users as output
 - LG is associated with a language generator